Qiskit/rustworkx/README.md

 ## Installing rustworkx

-rustworkx is published on pypi so on x86\_64, i686, ppc64le, s390x, and
+rustworkx is published on [PyPI](https://pypi.org/project/rustworkx/) so on x86\_64, i686, ppc64le, s390x, and
 aarch64 Linux systems, x86\_64 on Mac OSX, and 32 and 64 bit Windows
 installing is as simple as running: